 Do you undertake Commercial commissions?

 My work has been featured in publications both nationally and internationally.
-I have won awards in both classical fine art children’s portraiture and newborn portraiture, have been commissioned by businesses and brands to undertake projects for their campaigns and have been featured in various online and print media.
+I have won awards in both classical fine art children and newborn portraiture, have been commissioned by businesses and brands to undertake projects for their campaigns and have been featured in various online and print media.
 Previous clients include Lyle and Scott and The Urban Flower Farmer.
-Please email email@example.com with any Editorial or Advertising enquiries.
+Contact me here with any Editorial or Advertising enquiries.

 Do you work weekends?

-I completely understand how tricky it can be to arrange family sessions for a weekday due to work and school schedules so I do offer occasional weekend sessions.
-Please feel free to contact me for more information.
+I completely understand how tricky it can be to arrange family sessions for a weekday due to work and school schedules so I do offer occasional Saturday morning sessions.

 How far in advance do I have to book you?

-For all session types I generally recommend getting in touch with me as soon as you can to avoid disappointment.
+Regardless of the type of session I generally recommend getting in touch with me as soon as you can to avoid disappointment.
 For newborn sessions, it’s never too early to book your session – ideally just after your 20 weeks scan.
 I take bookings a few months in advance for newborns so the earlier the better to avoid disappointment.
 However, if you are late getting in touch, don’t worry.
-It’s always worth checking if a slot has become available.
+It’s always worth checking if I have some late availability.